The Big Picture On Alternative Housing:

 Not everyone without a permanent address is homeless.
 Why not go live in other people’s homes?

 Want to stay for free in others’ homes?
 Offer to housesit!
 For free matchmaking services for pet owners and house sitters, check out TrustedHousesitters.com, Rover.com, or HouseSittersAmerica.com.
 In most cases, you do have to care for other people’s pets while they’re away.
-But that’s a small price to pay for free rent at upscale homes.
+But that’s a small price for free rent at upscale homes.

 Additional options include Craigslist, local pet owners’ groups on Facebook, and local Realtors.